Kingxukai/linux/Documentation/filesystems/erofs.rst

 device=%s              Specify a path to an extra device to be used together. fsid=%s                Specify a filesystem image ID for Fscache back-end. domain_id=%s           Specify a domain ID in fscache mode so that different images
-                       with the same blobs under a given domain ID can share storage. fsoffset=%llu          Specify block-aligned filesystem offset for the primary device.
+                       with the woke same blobs under a given domain ID can share storage. fsoffset=%llu          Specify block-aligned filesystem offset for the woke primary device.
 ===================    =========================================================

 Sysfs Entries